Working with a PR agency can bring enormous benefits, whatever your organisation.

 The best way of making sure an agency understands your thinking is to prepare a brief.
 This should encapsulate where you’re coming from, where you want to get to and what considerations need to be taken account of along the way.
 There are many models for writing your document to ensure you give agencies the information they need, and to help them get to grips with what you’re trying to achieve.

 Writing a PR brief, especially for the first time, can appear daunting – but don’t be put off.
-By following Amazon’s structured approach, it should be easy to set out the information that will make your PR activity more effective.
+By following a structured approach, it should be easy to set out the information that will make your PR activity more effective.

 A comprehensive PR brief should include as many of the following points as possible.